digitalpalidictionary/digitalpalidictionary.github.io/src/sutta_central.md

-# The Buddha's Words Website
+# Sutta Central

+[Sutta Central](https://suttacentral.net/) is an online platform that provides access to early Buddhist texts from all schools, as well as translations in multiple languages.

-A customized light version of DPD is now integrated into the [Sutta Central](https://suttacentral.net/) website, replacing the old NCPED for English lookup.
+A customized light version of DPD is now integrated into the Sutta Central website, replacing the old NCPED for English lookup.

 To activate DPD lookup